ChandrakantGawde/YouTube-Backend/README.md

 3) we have to decodedToken and get _id from it and get user
 4) pass user to next method

-clear cookie and refreshToken       // while login user getting error that accessToken not genrated 1.5hr bug fix
+clear cookie and refreshToken       // while login user getting error that accessToken not genrated, 1.5hr bug fix

 ------------------------------------------------
+AccessToken - keep it at user end used to authenticate and authorize a user, short lived for example minutes to a few hours RefreshToken/ seccion storage - store in database used to obtain a new access token without requiring the user to log in again, long lived for example days, weeks, or months

+refreshAccessToken : - get token from user and verify with database token user has Encoded jwt token but in database we have decoded jwt token consist of header, payload and verify signature if user refreshTOken and database user refreshToken match genrate new tokens